CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/README.md

 - All bytes in TX memory buffer is finished transmitting.
 (TXI) This helps the external system to update the memory buffer to continue data transfer.

-#### Design and Working
-The system is designed to operate at a clock frequency of 11.0592MHz.
-This frequency makes it easy to produce standard baud rates after divisionstd